D a i s y H a r c o u r t

 In this portrait series I invited writers, poets, a stone carver, zine maker, journalists, poets, a teacher, a lecturer and a curator to write about their connections to word.
 I drew a portrait of each sitter whilst considering their writing; the portraits and written pieces were exhibited and produced in a book.

-This portrait series was on show at Oxmarket Contemporary in April 2022, a book that accompanied the series is available to buy through the Oxmarket.
+This portrait series was on show at Oxmarket Contemporary in April 2022.

-Each very generous sitter has talked about their relationship to plants, from formative experiences to their current involvement and passion for plants.
+Each very generous sitter shared their relationship to plants, from formative experiences to their current involvement and passion for plants in a written piece which was displayed beside each portrait.

 This series of portraits focuses on 13 wonderful women: artists, wild swimmer, mudlarks, art historian, publisher, writers, actress, teacher, mothers, craftivist, ceramicist.
 Each sitter has contributed a written piece about their particular experience of water to accompany their portrait.